-10. This 3-in-1 Grill, Griddle, and Panini Press because it's always grilling season
+10. This 3-in-1 Grill, Griddle, and Panini Press assures it's always grilling season

-Nothing lets your chef get more creative than a grill, griddle, or panini press...
-And with this Cuisinart gadget, you get all three!
-It works as a contact grill, panini press, full grill, full griddle, and half grill/half griddle and includes an integrated drip tray.
-Cook eggs, bacon, veggies, burgers, sandwiches, chicken, and more in this all-in-one countertop appliance.
+This 3-in-1 gadget works as a contact grill, panini press, and a full/half grill and griddle, and includes an integrated drip tray.
+Cook eggs, bacon, veggies, burgers, sandwiches, chicken and more, using this exceptionally versatile countertop appliance.

 Gifts for Drink Lovers

 What's almost just as good as aging your own whiskey?
 Drinking it out of a personalized whiskey barrel.
-If your chef friend loves to wind down after a long shift in the kitchen with a glass of whiskey, this is the perfect gift for them.
-Plus, even wine can be aged in this gift.
-Made with American white oak with a medium char, each barrel is banded in steel and lacquered to preserve the natural exterior.
+You can even age wine as well!
+Made with American white oak, each barrel is banded in steel and lacquered to preserve the natural exterior.
 It also includes a display stand, a cork, a spigot, and handling instructions.

-12. These Mazama Wares pint glasses designed to hold the aroma of whatever you're sipping on.
+13. This Mazama Wares pint glass holds the aroma of whatever you're sipping on.

-Does your chef friend like to drink their brews in style?
-The Mazama Wares pint glass holds twenty ounces of your favorite brew in an ergonomic glass that's created to be "as comfortable in your hand as it is aesthetically pleasing."
-Each glass is hand blown into a mold in Portland, creating a consistent size and shape, yet each piece has its own character.
-These glasses are are 16.5 centimeters high, and have an 8 centimeter diameter.
+The Mazama Wares pint glass holds twenty ounces of beer in an ergonomic glass that's created to be "as comfortable in your hand as it is aesthetically pleasing."
+Each glass is hand-blown into a mold in Portland, creating a consistent size and shape, yet each piece has its own character.
+These glasses are 16.5 centimeters high and have an 8-centimeter diameter.
 They hold 20 ounces of liquid and are dishwasher safe.

-If you're ready to splurge on your favorite chef - and if your friend or family member happens to be a coffee addict - than this one-touch cappuccino machine is a perfect gift.
-Your chef can brew up to 17 unique recipes, customizing drink strengths, programming favorites, and more.
-It also includes a 15 bar high pressure pump and Metal conical burr grinder with exclusive automatic grinder setting for only the best coffee.
-Plus, this type of coffee maker also has an automatic cleaning unit, so you'll never have to clean inside again.
+Your chef can brew up to 17 unique coffee recipes, customize drink strengths, program favorites, and more.
+The machine includes a 15 bar high-pressure pump and metal conical burr grinder, and has an automatic cleaning unit, so you'll never have to clean inside again.

-15. These Aerating Wine Glasses that will help your wine reach its full potential.
+16. These Aerating Wine Glasses help your wine reach its full potential.

 Is your chef a bit of a wine snob?
-Don't worry; we won't judge.
 These aerating wine glasses could be the perfect gift.
 Pull the cork on your bottle of choice and pour the wine into the internal vessel of the glass.
-On the pour, the wine is forced through strategically designed spouts in the base that stream the wine into the main bowl of the glass, creating a shower-head effect that exposes the wine to the most aeration possible on a direct pour.
+The wine is forced through strategically designed spouts in the base, that stream it into the main bowl of the glass, creating a shower-head effect that exposes the wine to the most aeration possible.

 Gifts for Meat Lovers

-17. This cast iron plancha for barbecuing bacon and sausage.
+19. This cast iron plancha barbecues bacon and sausage.

-Many chefs consider using a meat cleaver and chopper as their main knife, rather than the chef's knife, and why not if it gets the job done!
-This meat cleaver by Top Chef features an ice-tempered stainless steel blade with precision sharpened cutting edge hollow ground to reduce sticking and a full steel handle with seamless bonded and polished bolsters and non-slip surface.
-Scroll down to read the reviews, where many chefs rave about the quality.
+Many chefs actually use a meat cleaver and chopper as their main knife, rather than the chef's knife.
+This meat cleaver by Top Chef features an ice-tempered, precision sharpened stainless steel blade, as well as a full steel handle with seamless bonded and polished bolsters, and a non-slip surface.

-Every great chef needs an oyster knife in their arsenal.
-But an oyster knife and sheath?
-Now you're cooking with gas.
-Using only 420-stainless steel, this artisan made oyster knife features a “full tang” mirror finish blade that is securely held together with 3 strong rivets that have been compression riveted to the pakka wood handle, which offers a skid-free grip allowing you to safely open oysters even when your hands are wet.
+Using only 420-stainless steel, this artisanally-made oyster knife features a “full tang” mirror finish blade that is securely held together with 3 strong rivets that have been compression riveted to the pakkawood handle.
+This offers a skid-free grip, allowing you to safely open oysters even when your hands are wet.
 As an added safety feature, this oyster knife includes an oversized hand-guard that will protect your hands from the oyster if the knife slips during shucking.

 The workplace culture at Capo is one of collaboration, communication, and, above all, respect.